 Category 3: normal level of ignition protection, equipment keeps functioning and energized in Zones2 (G) and/or 22 (D).

-Equipment protection level indicates the protection level to a, b, and c in line. “a” refers to ‘very high’ level of protection. “b” means ‘high level’ of protection. “c” express the ‘normal level’ of protection.
-The table of the definitions of EPL is as followed:
+Equipment protection level indicates the protection level to a, b, and c in line. “a” refers to a ‘very high’ level of protection. “b” means ‘high level’ of protection. “c” expresses the ‘normal level’ of protection.
+The table of the definitions of EPL is as follows:

 IEC defines various protection levels for the equipment.
 Criteria that are applicable to different types of protection of explosion-proof lighting fixtures are as follows.

 Ex d: A type of protection responds to the European standard EN 60079-1.
 It refers to flame-proof protection.
-The enclosure or housing of the electrical equipment can withstand the possible internal explosion and prevent the transmission to the surrounding explosive atmosphere.
+The enclosure or housing of the electrical equipment can withstand the possible internal explosion and prevent transmission to the surrounding explosive atmosphere.
 “EX d” protection level will not be affected over time.
-Thus, it maintains the validity for most of hazardous locations.
-Lighting fixture with this type protection usually made of aluminum alloy material.
+Thus, it maintains the validity for most hazardous locations.
+Lighting fixtures with this type of protection are usually made of aluminum alloy material.

 Ex e: A type of protection responds to the European standard EN 60079-7.
-Electrical equipment with this type of protection is constructed to reduce the possibility of arcs or sparks or excessive temperatures which may cause explosion.
-This type of protection often use plastic resins to achieve the resistance to marine corrosion and acids.
+Electrical equipment with this type of protection is constructed to reduce the possibility of arcs sparks or excessive temperatures which may cause an explosion.
+This type of protection often uses plastic resins to achieve resistance to marine corrosion and acids.

 Ex n: A type of protection that electrical equipment is not capable of igniting the surrounding explosive atmosphere in normal operation.
 This kind of protection does not cover faults or abnormal conditions.
 “Ex n” protection is particularly utilized in producing lighting fixtures.

-Since each type of protection concentrates on the certain feature, lighting fixtures may combine various types of protection.
-For example, “Ex e” protection only focus on the non-sparking part on enclosure.
+Since each type of protection concentrates on a certain feature, lighting fixtures may combine various types of protection.
+For example, “Ex e” protection only focuses on the non-sparking part of the enclosure.
 So, it is often used with other types of protection.

 Marking of Explosion-proof Light

-Learning the marking of explosion-proof light can help us understand the protection of lights and apply them to the appropriate hazardous locations.
+Learning the marking of explosion-proof lights can help us understand the protection of lights and apply them to the appropriate hazardous locations.

 Here are pictures of the explanation of equipment marking for explosion-proof light in gas and dust atmospheres.